myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-09-27-unix-privilege-escalation.md

 ### Kernel privilege escalation overview

-...
+Kernel privilege escalation are made with kernel exploit, and generally give super user access.

 ### Good practices to avoid kernel privilege escalation

 There is no way to completely avoid a kernel privilege escalation.
 But some good practices are good to know.
 The first one is to always being aware about security vulnerabilities discovered and keeping your system up to date, patch it when a patch is realized.

-For a kernel privilege escalation the attacker will most of the time use a kernel exploit.
+For a kernel privilege escalation the attacker will use a kernel exploit.
 For that he will need four conditions:

 1. A vulnerable kernel
 1. A matching exploit
 1. The ability to transfer the exploit onto the target
 1. The ability to execute the exploit on the target

-We are never protected against a kernel vulnerabilities every days some 0 days are find and sold on the dark web.
+We are never protected against a kernel vulnerabilities.
 So even if you or your company are aware about IT security and are following the CVS publication, you cannot be sure that your system is hundred purcent secured.

 For this reason you must influence the last two points.
 So a good practice will be to focus on restricting or removing programs that enable file transfers, such as FTP, SCP, wget, curl or any program which can permit to realized file transfers.
 If you need this program restrict them to specific users, IP/domains, more they will be restricted and better it will be.